 Finally, after reading in the macro predictors to our memory, we remove the raw data file from our temporary storage.

 The Federal Reserve bank of St. Louis provides the Federal Reserve Economic Data (FRED), an extensive database for macroeconomic data.
 In total, there are 817,000 US and international time series from 108 different sources.
 As an illustration, we use the already familiar

 tidyquant package to fetch consumer price index (CPI) data that can be found under the CPIAUCNS key.

-To download other time series, we just have to it up on the FRED website and extract the corresponding key from the address.
-For instance, the produce price index for gold ores can be found under the PCU2122212122210 key.
+To download other time series, we just have to look it up on the FRED website and extract the corresponding key from the address.
+For instance, the producer price index for gold ores can be found under the PCU2122212122210 key.
 The

 tidyquant package provides access to around 10,000 time series of the FRED database.
 If your desired time series is not included, we recommend working with the

 fredr package (Boysel and Vaughan 2021).
-Note that you need to get an API key to use its functionality, but refer to the package documentation for details.
+Note that you need to get an API key to use its functionality.
+We refer to the package documentation for details.

-Now that we have downloaded some data from the web into the memory of our R session, let us set up a database to store that information for future use.
+Now that we have downloaded some (freely available) data from the web into the memory of our R session let us set up a database to store that information for future use.
 We will use the data stored in this database throughout the following chapters, but you could alternatively implement a different strategy and replace the respective code.

 dplyr functions.
 We refer to this tutorial for more information on SQL.